In June, I flew to Atlanta and toured a few of my rental units. This was the second visit I’ve made to these properties in four years.

-Enrollment for Your First Rental Property will open again in spring 2020.
+Enrollment for Your First Rental Property opens on May 18th, 2020.

 For now, if you want more details on the course, you can click here.
 If you know you’re interested, join our VIP list for the latest email updates.
-You’ll be the first to know when we have enrollment dates to announce!
+You’ll be the first to know about everything related to the course!

 See you in class!